 To comply with State regulations, the Village of Clayville will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Over the last few years, we conducted tests for several contaminants.
-We detected several of those contaminants, and found one of those contaminants at a level higher than the State allows.
+In 2024 we did receive one notice of violation from the Oneida County Department of Health for failure to collect a nitrate sample within the calendar year.
 This report provides an overview of the water quality for last year.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
 If you have any questions about this report or concerning your drinking water, please contact the Village Clerk at 315-839-6222.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
 The meetings are generally held the Second Thursday of each month at the Clayville Village Clerks Office at 6:00pm.